RyanKarl/cse-20289-sp18-assignments/homework02/README.md

 4. What was the most challenging aspect of writing this script and how you overcame this issue.

-	The most challenging part of writing this script was debugging, particulaly figuring out how to properly use "sed" to scan for a single line of text from the "here document" that could be piped into "cowsay".
+	The most challenging part of writing this script was debugging, particularly figuring out how to properly use "sed" to scan for a single line of text from the "here document" that could be piped into "cowsay".
 The "sed" command is very robust, and it took time to read its man page along with other online examples pulled from www.lifewire.com, stackexchange.com, and linuxconfig.org among others, to understand how to use it properly.
-Also, it was challenging to understand how to use a "pipe" in conjuntion with a "here table", and learning the proper systax required a great deal of trial and error.
+Also, it was challenging to understand how to use a "pipe" in conjunction with a "here table", and learning the proper syntax required a great deal of trial and error.

 Activity 3: Meeting the Oracle (4 Points)